-SSO will need to be configured separately for each site on your account.
+Once individual site domains have been enabled on your account SSO may need to be reconfigured as each site will now have separate SSO settings.
 This will give you more granular control over provisioning users via Single Sign-on.
 Previously all SSO users were added to a single user group in ScreenSteps.
 It became difficult to provision users to different sites.
 By configuring SSO separately for each site you can ensure that users are assigned only to the sites they are supposed to have access to.

 To upgrade your account to use separate domains for each site you will need to contact our support team.